-I am the author of eight full-length screenplays of my own, and I have read hundreds of scripts written by other people, from Oscar winners to first-timers.
-I have seen the good, I have seen the bad, and the one thing I have learned is that every aspiring screenwriter can truly benefit from mastering the art of story structure and dramatic conflict.
-This course is for all writers at all levels, anybody who has an idea for a movie and wants to turn it into a screenplay.
-What we're going to do is attach a character to your idea.
-This will be your protagonist.
-We'll take your protagonist and build the story around them, the story will follow the rules of what we call the three act structure, which is the foundation of all dramatic storytelling.
+I'm the author of eight full-length screenplays of my own, and I've read hundreds of scripts written by other people, from Oscar winners to first timers.
+I've seen the good, I've seen the bad, and the one thing I've learned is that every aspiring screenwriter can truly benefit from mastering the art of story structure, and dramatic conflict.
+This is course is for all writers at all levels, anybody who has an idea for a movie, and wants to turn it into a screenplay.
+What we're gonna do is attach a character to your idea, this will be your protagonist.
+We'll take your protagonist, and build a story around them, the story will follow the rules of what we call the three act structure, which is the foundation of all dramatic storytelling.

 So, if you're ready, let's start exploring the fundamentals of screenwriting.